The year from hell: Survivors of Beirut blast trapped in grief as Lebanon heads towards abyss - NewsBreak

 Last month he was elected atop a list of independent candidates that swept control of the leadership of Beirut’s professional syndicate for engineers and architects, which is normally controlled by the country’s main political parties.
 The turnout was triple the previous syndicate elections.

-He says that is step one in breaking the stranglehold the country’s traditional party structures have on power.
+He says that is step one in breaking the stranglehold the countries’ traditional party structures have on power.

 Sometimes I say Sahar is the one who is living, and we are the ones that are dead